Questions

 )

-answer_template - A parameter that can be added to extract questions to specify a template for the extracted information.
+answer_template - Required parameter of extract questions to specify a template for the extracted information.
 For example, in an extract question where the respondent must extract information from a given text:

 from edsl import QuestionExtract